kodamok/CourseNotes/02_UI_Basics/04_pseudo-classes.md

 ## Bonus 1

-Prevent user from selecting link text; prevent the text from being draggable:
+Prevent user from selecting link text; prevent the text from being draggable.
+* Add two rules to the `a` selector:
 ```css
 a {
   /* ... */